kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 $ kubectl get services -o wide
 ```

-As part of creating this service, kubernetes took this service's name, along with it's ip address, and used them to register a dns entry in Kubernetes DNS.
+As part of a service's creatioin, kubernetes took this service's name, along with it's ip address, and used them to register a dns record in Kubernetes DNS.

 We can test this by performing an nslookup inside one of the pods.